 Unlike other compilations of stories that were modified and published without permission from the Aboriginal people, each story is now presented with approval from Aboriginal elders in an effort to help foster a better understanding of the history and culture of the Aboriginal people and Aboriginal stories of creation.

 Gadi Mirrabooka, which means “below the Southern Cross,” introduces wonderful tales from the Dreamtime, the mystical period of Australian Aboriginal beginning.

 Through these stories you can learn about customs and values, animal psychology, hunting and gathering skills, cultural norms, moral behavior, the spiritual belief system, survival skills, and food resources.
 Includes

-One of the most distinctive and absolutely compelling Australian Aboriginal story books, this collection is an immensely valuable treasure for educators, parents, children and adult readers.
+One of the most distinctive and absolutely compelling Australian Aboriginal story books, this collection of sacred Aboriginal creation stories is an immensely valuable treasure for educators, parents, children and adult readers.
 Grades K to Adult.

 ‘One of the most interesting and varied collections of Australian Aboriginal stories I have seen… The stories have the unmistakable stamp of authenticity, and offer a great variety in themes and levels of complexity.’